cernbox/cboxswanapid/README.md

  ```

 In the Allow-Methods, the list should contain all the methods allowed on that endpoint, so that the browser can cache
 this reply.

+The header Access-Control-Allow-Origin also needs to be present in _every_ method reply besides OPTIONS.

 ### GET /sharing